guillerocko1/E-commerce-Back-End/README.md

 As a result, we will add one cateogry to the table Categoiries and it will get automatically the ID.

-The following link will show the way to run POST adding a new Category.
+The following link will show you running POST in Insomnia, adding a new Category.

 ![result_screen][(https://github.com/guillerocko1/E-commerce-Back-End/blob//main/API_POST.png?raw=true)]